 - Your cat is attempting to provide a love bite.
 Kittens, in particular, nibble as a sign of affection.

 - Your cat’s skin may be over-stimulated from excessive petting.

 If your cat tolerates petting in some instances but not others, look for a pattern.
-There will be a trigger point that reaches and breaches the limits of your cat’s patience.
-Never push your cat beyond this.
-No good will come with it, and you’ll likely end up bleeding.
+There will be a trigger point that breaches the limits of your cat’s patience.
+Never push your cat beyond this point.

-Find out which parts of their cat’s anatomy you cat enjoys being stroked in, and focus on there.
+Find out which parts of their cat’s anatomy you cat enjoys being stroked in and focus on there.
 Petting and stroking can cement a bond between owner and cat.
-This ensures that all the scratches incurred during the learning curve are well worth it.
+This ensures that all the scratches incurred during the learning curve will have been well worth it.